Deeply Depleted Channel™ (DDC) Low-Power CMOS Technology

 - 50 - 60% lower leakage power

-ARM's blog "Honey, SuVolta Deeply Depleted my Cortex-M0 Power!", authored by CPU Product Manager, Thomas Ensergieux.
+ARM blog "Honey, SuVolta Deeply Depleted my Cortex-M0 Power!", by CPU Product Manager, Thomas Ensergieux.
 Read post.

-UMC and SuVolta Announce Joint Development of 28nm Low-Power Process Technology.
+UMC and SuVolta Joint Development of 28nm Low-Power Process Technology.
+Read press release.

+Speed-Power Benefits of DDC Transistor Technology Validated in ARM Processor.
+Read press release.

+Fujitsu and SuVolta’s 2012 IEDM paper demonstrating a highly integrated 65-nm SoC process with enhanced power/performance of Digital and Analog circuits.
 Read more.

-SuVolta Announces Speed-Power Benefits of Transistor Technology Validated in ARM Processor.
+Fujitsu and SuVolta’s 2011 IEDM paper demonstrating ultra-low-voltage operation of SRAM down to ~0.4V.
 Read more.

-Details on Fujitsu Semiconductor Limited and SuVolta’s jointly authored 2012 IEDM paper demonstrating a highly integrated 65-nm SoC process with enhanced power/performance of Digital and Analog circuits can be accessed here.

-Details on Fujitsu Semiconductor Limited and SuVolta’s jointly authored IEDM paper demonstrating ultra-low-voltage operation of SRAM down to ~0.4V can be accessed here.

 Links to technology briefs, white papers and more.